-Current (mA) Random Access (16bit)
+Current (mA) Randor Random Access (16bit)

 Memory \$/Gb idle active read write erase

 Mobile SDRAM 48 0.5 75 90ns 90ns N.A

 Low power SRAM 320 0.005 3 55ns 55ns N.A

 Fast SRAM 614 5 65 10ns 10ns N.A

 NOR 96 0.03 32 200ns 210.5us 1.2 sec

 NAND 21 0.01 10 10.1us 200.5us 2 ms

-Even though NAND flash memory is widely used for data storage in mobile embedded systems, NAND flash memory researches for code storage are hardly found in industry or academia.
+Even though NAND flash memory is widely used as data storage in embedded systems, research on NAND flash memory as code storage are hardly found in industry or academia.

-In this paper, we present a new memory architecture for NAND flash memory to provide XIP functionality.
-With XIP functionality in NAND flash, the cost of the memory system can be reduced since the NAND flash can be used not only as data storage but also as code storage for execution.
+In this paper, we present a new memory architecture to enable NAND flash memory to provide XIP functionality.
+With XIP functionality in NAND flash, the cost of the memory system can be reduced since the NAND flash can be used as not only as data storage but also as code storage for execution.
 As a result, we can obtain cost-efficient memory systems with reasonable performance and power consumption.

-The basic idea of our approach is to exploit the locality of code access pattern and implement a cache controller for repeatedly accessed codes.
+The basic idea of our approach is to exploit the locality of code access pattern and devise a cache controller for repeatedly accessed codes.
 The prefetching cache is used to hide memory latency resulting from NAND memory access.
 In this paper we concentrate on code execution even though data memory is also an important aspect of memory architecture.
-There are two major
+There are two major contributions in this paper.
+First, we demonstrate the NAND XIP is feasible in real-life systems through a real hardware and commercial OS environment.
+Second, we apply highly optimized caching techniques geared toward the specific features of NAND Flash.